International

 3.1.
 Very high pressures

-Very high pressure cells include the hydrothermal diamond anvil cell (DAC) and the Paris–Edinburgh (PE) cell, which are described in detail in Aquilanti (2023[link]).
-In the context of hydrothermal fluids, they are capable of much higher pressures than other current XAS cells: PE cells have occasionally been successfully adapted to aqueous fluids at up to ∼6.4 GPa and 275°C (Filipponi et al., 2003[link]; Migliorati et al., 2013[link]).
+Very high pressure cells include the hydrothermal diamond anvil cell (DAC) and the Paris–Edinburgh (PE) cell, which are described in detail in Aquilanti (2024link to reference).
+In the context of hydrothermal fluids, they are capable of much higher pressures than other current XAS cells: PE cells have occasionally been successfully adapted to aqueous fluids at up to ∼6.4 GPa and 275°C (Filipponi et al., 2003link to reference; Migliorati et al., 2013link to reference).
 The minuscule to very small volumes (<100 nl in the DAC), the high density of the materials crossed by the X-rays and the difficulty in accurately controlling pressure are their limitations for hydrothermal fluids.

 3.2.
 Fluid inclusions

-Fluid inclusions are mentioned here even if they are not experimental cells per se, as they allow the investigation of high-pressure/high-temperature fluids (Roedder, 1984[link]) and are sometimes considered as microbatch reactors for the in situ investigation of hydrothermal fluids by XAS (Frantz et al., 1988[link]).
+Fluid inclusions are mentioned here even if they are not experimental cells per se, as they allow the investigation of high-pressure/high-temperature fluids (Roedder, 1984link to reference) and are sometimes considered as microbatch reactors for the in situ investigation of hydrothermal fluids by XAS (Frantz et al., 1988link to reference).
 They consist of small quantities of fluids that are trapped in a host mineral during its crystallization.
 They can be either natural (recording the fluids from which hydrothermal minerals form) or synthetic inclusions prepared under controlled conditions.
-At room temperature and pressure, fluid inclusions may contain several phases (fluid, gas bubble, precipitated mineral), but they still retain the original bulk composition, and upon heating the original speciation can be analysed, for example by XAS (see, for example, Cauzid et al., 2007[link]; Sanchez-Valle et al., 2004[link]).
-Disadvantages include the impossibility of controlling the pressure (the volume is constant) and the very small volume (<1 nl), which can lead to significant issues with beam damage (see below and, for example, James-Smith et al., 2010[link]).
+At room temperature and pressure, fluid inclusions may contain several phases (fluid, gas bubble, precipitated mineral), but they still retain the original bulk composition, and upon heating the original speciation can be analysed, for example by XAS (see, for example, Cauzid et al., 2007link to reference; Sanchez-Valle et al., 2004link to reference).
+Disadvantages include the impossibility of controlling the pressure (the volume is constant) and the very small volume (<1 nl), which can lead to significant issues with beam damage (see below and, for example, James-Smith et al., 2010link to reference).

 3.3.
 Moderate pressure

-A simple and safe cell design is based on the use of fused silica glass capillary capsules (FSCCs; Chou, 2012[link]).
-This design has been used in many optical spectroscopy studies (for example, Raman) and has successfully been adapted to XAS measurements (Wallen et al., 1996[link]; Hoffmann et al., 2000[link]).
+A simple and safe cell design is based on the use of fused silica glass capillary capsules (FSCCs; Chou, 2012link to reference).
+This design has been used in many optical spectroscopy studies (for example, Raman) and has successfully been adapted to XAS measurements (Wallen et al., 1996link to reference; Hoffmann et al., 2000link to reference).
 The small beam size and high flux offered by synchrotron sources are essential given the small internal diameter (a few hundred micrometres) of the capillaries.
 FSCCs are inherently safe, have a large opening for fluorescence measurements and allow optical observation of the sample during the collection of XAS data.
-One obvious handicap is the reactivity of silica at temperatures of ∼400°C or above (Hoffmann et al., 2000[link]), which hinders the study of hydrothermal fluids under these conditions.
+One obvious handicap is the reactivity of silica at temperatures of ∼400°C or above (Hoffmann et al., 2000link to reference), which hinders the study of hydrothermal fluids under these conditions.

-The main group of cells for in situ XAS measurements of hydrothermal fluids includes various autoclave-type designs, which offer easy sample loading, flexible geometrical design (in particular to measure the transmitted and/or fluorescence photons; see Fig. 1[link]) and accurate control over temperature and pressure.
-Pressure is typically limited to less than ∼2 kbar (Fig. 2[link]).
+The main group of cells for in situ XAS measurements of hydrothermal fluids includes various autoclave-type designs, which offer easy sample loading, flexible geometrical design (in particular to measure the transmitted and/or fluorescence photons; see Fig. 1link to figure) and accurate control over temperature and pressure.
+Pressure is typically limited to less than ∼2 kbar (Fig. 2link to figure).

-In a pioneering study, Seward et al. (1996[link]) used an externally heated autoclave fitted with 2 mm silica windows to explore the evolution of Ag+ coordination from ambient to 350°C via EXAFS.
+In a pioneering study, Seward et al. (1996link to reference) used an externally heated autoclave fitted with 2 mm silica windows to explore the evolution of Ag+ coordination from ambient to 350°C via EXAFS.
 Such a design is limited to high X-ray energies (the Ag K edge is 25.514 keV) due to the strong absorption of the thick silica windows and does not allow pressure control (the cell operates at the equilibrium vapour pressure).
-Similar cells with a simple design in which the container is sealed and the pressure is not regulated were also developed during the same period (for example thick silica tubes or an alloy body closed by Kapton windows; Mosselmans et al., 1996[link]).
+Similar cells with a simple design in which the container is sealed and the pressure is not regulated were also developed during the same period (for example thick silica tubes or an alloy body closed by Kapton windows; Mosselmans et al., 1996link to reference).

-At the Pacific Northwest National Laboratories, a number of flowthrough cells were built based on a design featuring an externally heated body fitted with diamond windows and two ports for incoming and outgoing solution flow (Pfund et al., 1994[link]; Fulton et al., 2000[link], 2004[link]; Hoffmann et al., 2000[link]).
+At the Pacific Northwest National Laboratories, a number of flowthrough cells were built based on a design featuring an externally heated body fitted with diamond windows and two ports for incoming and outgoing solution flow (Pfund et al., 1994link to reference; Fulton et al., 2000link to reference, 2004link to reference; Hoffmann et al., 2000link to reference).
 Compared with closed-system designs, flowthrough reaction cells have the advantage of reduced beam damage and offer flexibility for changing or controlling the fluid composition over time, such as keeping the pH of the solution constant.
-By reducing the diamond thickness and the length of the beam path, EXAFS spectra could even be measured at very low X-ray energies for hydrothermal solutions up to supercritical conditions (the Ca K edge at 4038 eV; Fulton et al., 2004[link]).
-Diamond is one of the few materials that is able to withstand the chemically aggressive character of hydrothermal solutions, but its use comes at the price of the presence of diffraction peaks in the XAS signal, such as in the case of DAC cells (Aquilanti, 2023[link]), and the small unsupported diameter of the windows.
+By reducing the diamond thickness and the length of the beam path, EXAFS spectra could even be measured at very low X-ray energies for hydrothermal solutions up to supercritical conditions (the Ca K edge at 4038 eV; Fulton et al., 2004link to reference).
+Diamond is one of the few materials that is able to withstand the chemically aggressive character of hydrothermal solutions, but its use comes at the price of the presence of diffraction peaks in the XAS signal, such as in the case of DAC cells (Aquilanti, 2024link to reference), and the small unsupported diameter of the windows.

-An internally heated autoclave was developed at the Institut Néel, CNRS, France and was installed on the FAME and FAME-UHD XAS beamlines at the ESRF (Testemale et al., 2005[link], 2016[link]).
-Derivatives of this design have also been installed at the Australian Synchrotron and at DESY, Germany (Klemme et al., 2021[link]; Tian et al., 2012[link]).
-The autoclave is based on the design of Tamura et al. (1995[link]), which introduced the separation of the requirements for heat and chemical resistance from the requirements for physical strength (containment pressure).
-An internal cell of varying volume (i.e. the pressure is equal to the externally imposed pressure) was placed in a helium-pressurized (HP) autoclave, enabling, for example, EXAFS measurements of liquid selenium up to 1600°C and 600 bar (Tamura et al., 1995[link]; Soldo et al., 1998[link]).
-The design is flexible in that both transmission and fluorescence (with high solid angle) signals can be measured concurrently (Fig. 1[link]), and the materials and thickness of the internal cell and autoclave windows can be easily customized for specific applications, for example to minimize the beam absorbance to access low-energy edges of down to ∼6 keV (Mn Kα fluorescence at 5.9 keV; Tian et al., 2014[link]) or maximize the mechanical strength to reach higher pressures of up to 150 MPa and 500°C (Ranieri et al., 2012[link]).
+An internally heated autoclave was developed at the Institut Néel, CNRS, France and was installed on the FAME and FAME-UHD XAS beamlines at the ESRF (Testemale et al., 2005link to reference, 2016link to reference).
+Derivatives of this design have also been installed at the Australian Synchrotron and at DESY, Germany (Klemme et al., 2021link to reference; Tian et al., 2012link to reference).
+The autoclave is based on the design of Tamura et al. (1995link to reference), which introduced the separation of the requirements for heat and chemical resistance from the requirements for physical strength (containment pressure).
+An internal cell of varying volume (i.e. the pressure is equal to the externally imposed pressure) was placed in a helium-pressurized (HP) autoclave, enabling, for example, EXAFS measurements of liquid selenium up to 1600°C and 600 bar (Tamura et al., 1995link to reference; Soldo et al., 1998link to reference).
+The design is flexible in that both transmission and fluorescence (with high solid angle) signals can be measured concurrently (Fig. 1link to figure), and the materials and thickness of the internal cell and autoclave windows can be easily customized for specific applications, for example to minimize the beam absorbance to access low-energy edges of down to ∼6 keV (Mn Kα fluorescence at 5.9 keV; Tian et al., 2014link to reference) or maximize the mechanical strength to reach higher pressures of up to 150 MPa and 500°C (Ranieri et al., 2012link to reference).
 The key materials in this design are beryllium and glassy carbon.
 The former has low Z, low density and good mechanical strength and thus is used to build the autoclave windows.
-The latter is extremely chemically resistant (for example, to HCl, H2S etc.) to high temperatures (>1000°C), contains few impurities, has a low density and can be machined; it is used for the internal cell and for HP autoclave windows (Testemale et al., 2016[link]).
-Pressure and temperature are controlled independently and precisely (Bruyère et al., 2008[link]), which allows the study of phase separation and low-density fluids of importance, for example in economic geology, down to fluid densities of ∼0.1 g cm−3 (Liu et al., 2008[link]).
+The latter is extremely chemically resistant (for example, to HCl, H2S etc.) to high temperatures (>1000°C), contains few impurities, has a low density and can be machined; it is used for the internal cell and for HP autoclave windows (Testemale et al., 2016link to reference).
+Pressure and temperature are controlled independently and precisely (Bruyère et al., 2008link to reference), which allows the study of phase separation and low-density fluids of importance, for example in economic geology, down to fluid densities of ∼0.1 g cm−3 (Liu et al., 2008link to reference).
 A sample area of about 5 mm in diameter is accessible to the X-ray beam; this allows sample homogeneity to be checked, measurements in multiphase systems or minimization of beam damage.
 This autoclave to date has achieved temperatures of ∼1000°C and pressures of ∼200 MPa.

-All of these autoclave-type designs offer relatively large sample volumes (∼1–1000 µl; see Fig. 2[link]).
-This situation provides a number of benefits for in situ spectroscopy: it reduces the risk of beam damage (see below), it removes the need for microfocused beams, it allows direct measurements of temperature and pressure without the use of a calibrant and it allows sample recovery for further measurements, such as cell counting in bacterial cultures (Picard et al., 2012[link]).
+All of these autoclave-type designs offer relatively large sample volumes (∼1–1000 µl; see Fig. 2link to figure).
+This situation provides a number of benefits for in situ spectroscopy: it reduces the risk of beam damage (see below), it removes the need for microfocused beams, it allows direct measurements of temperature and pressure without the use of a calibrant and it allows sample recovery for further measurements, such as cell counting in bacterial cultures (Picard et al., 2012link to reference).

 4. Beam damage in reaction cells